Lebanon–Palestine relations: Historical

 The connection between Lebanon and Palestine dates back to multiple centuries, when both regions were first inhabited by the Canaanites, which were then followed by Bronze and Iron Ages, along being part of Neo-Assyrian, Neo-Babylonian, Achaemenid, Macedonian, Seleucid and the Roman Empires, as well as multiple Islamic dynasties of Umayyad and Abbasid Caliphates which were then conquered by the Ottoman Empire in the 16th century.
 Both countries share a rich and interconnected history and culture.
 Following the fall of the Ottoman Empire, both Lebanon and Palestine became mandates with the French Mandate for Lebanon and the British Mandate for Palestine respectively.
 Both mandates ended by the late 1940s.

 Lebanese Civil War

-As a result of the Arab-Israeli conflict, a large number of Palestinians fled into Lebanon, causing the number of Palestinians in Lebanon to skyrocket.
+As a result of the Arab–Israeli conflict, a large number of Palestinians fled into Lebanon, causing the number of Palestinians in Lebanon to skyrocket.
 The influx caused friction between the Muslim-majority Palestinians and the Lebanese Christians, which erupted into conflict in 1975.
-During this time, southern Lebanon became a base for the Palestine Liberation Organization, who had frequent conflict with the Israeli Defense Forces.
+During this time, southern Lebanon became a base for the Palestine Liberation Organization, who had frequent conflict with the Israel Defense Forces.
 This eventually escalated into the 1982 Lebanon War and Israel–Lebanon relations severely deteriorated.

 Eventually, the PLO was forced out of southern Lebanon to Tunis, and several thousand Palestinians died as a result of the conflict.